 For modern digital marketers – especially those who embrace the inbound way – that starts by gathering all your knowledge about your customers-to-be.

-In theory, the buyers journey includes everything from the moment the prospect knows there’s a problem that needs to be solved until shortly after the purchase.
+In theory, the buyer's journey includes everything from the moment the prospect knows there’s a problem that needs to be solved until shortly after they complete a purchase.

-To turn the buyers journey into a practical tool for planning marketing campaigns, we can see it in terms of three steps: Awareness, Consideration, and Decision.
+To turn the buyer's journey into a practical tool for planning marketing campaigns, you need to see it in terms of three stages.

-No matter how wacky and wild the buying process gets—what websites they check, how many options they compare, or whether they ask for advice from Crazy Uncle Morty – all prospects will reach these three milestones.
+No matter how complicated the buying process gets—what websites they check, how many options they compare, or whether they ask for advice from random people that they know—all prospects will reach these three milestones.

-Let’s look at the steps – and the core questions to ask for each one.
+Let’s look at the steps and some core questions to ask for each one.

 Awareness starts when the prospect realizes there’s a problem he or she should address.

 It could be a big, complex business problem – like ensuring end-to-end tracking for components throughout the supply chain.
 Or, it could be a simple and personal problem: Not being able to fall asleep at night despite being tired.